desireedmello/mentalhealthchatbotCanada/README.md

 ## Usage

-First execute chatbot_training.ipynb / chatbot_training.py code to train the model and then execute mentalhealthbot.ipynb / mentalhealthbot.py code to run the application.
+First execute trainingmodel.ipynb / trainingmodel.py code to train the model and then execute mentalhealthbot.ipynb / mentalhealthbot.py code to run the application.

 ![Media1](https://user-images.githubusercontent.com/76941265/128907253-eac01a8b-88d8-4a84-be88-dad171644b34.gif)